 Sponsor.
 Representative for Virginia's 11th congressional district.
 Democrat.

 Last Updated: Oct 28, 2013

 Length: 3 pages

-This bill was introduced on October 28, 2013, in a previous session of Congress, but was not enacted.
+This bill was introduced on October 28, 2013, in a previous session of Congress, but it did not receive a vote.

 Oct 28, 2013

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.R.
 3352 (113th) was a bill in the United States Congress.